khuang28jhu/bs3/README.md

 # BS-Seeker3
 BS-Seeker3 maps bisulfite-treated reads (bs-seq) with high accuracy and ultra-fast speed.
-While being 1.5 time faster than BSMAP and 10 times faster than Bismark, BS-Seeker3 is abel to maps twice as many reads as both aligners.
-In addition to its high-throughput performance, BS-Seeker3 offers additional downstream analysis of bs-seq to further investigate and visualize methylation pattern post-alignment.
+While being 1.5 time faster than BSMAP and 10 times faster than Bismark, BS-Seeker3 can map twice as many reads than both aligners.
+In addition to its high-throughput performance, BS-Seeker3 offers additional downstream analysis to further investigate and visualize methylation pattern post-alignment.

 # <a name="NewFeatures"></a>New Features
-* BS-seeker3 now employs an improved index, conducts fast alignment with SNAP, and incorporates a highly optimized pipeline to process SNAP pseudo-alginment outputs.
+* BS-seeker3 now employs an improved index, conducts fast alignment with SNAP, and incorporates a highly optimized pipeline to process SNAP outputs.
-* BS-seeker3 now executes local alignment through the Unnoken Algorithm, which allows high mappability and accuracy and does not waste too much runtime.
+* BS-seeker3 now executes local alignment through the Unnoken Algorithm, which allows high mappability and accuracy without sacrificing too much runtime.
-* BS-seeke3 also outputs a quality control graph, meta-gene plot, and bisulfite unconversion rate histogram, which allows better visulatization of the methylation pattern.
+* BS-seeke3 also outputs a preliminary quality control graph, a meta-gene plot, and a bisulfite unconversion rate histogram.
+Additional downstream methylation analysis is supported by MethGo.

 # BS-Seeker3 Pipeline